 \subsection{Acknowledgments}

-The author is grateful to D.~J.~Daley for proposing the percolation problem concerning the line-segment model and the generalization to percolation in directed graphs with out-degree $1$.
-The author also thanks S.~Ziesche for interesting discussions as well as useful remarks on an earlier version of this manuscript.
+The author is grateful for the detailed reports by the anonymous referees that helped to substantially improve the quality of earlier versions of the manuscript and, in particular, for correcting an error in condition (SH).
+The author thanks D.~J.~Daley for proposing the percolation problem concerning the line-segment model and the generalization to percolation in directed graphs with out-degree $1$.
+The author also thanks S.~Ziesche and G.~Bonnet for interesting discussions and useful remarks on earlier versions of the manuscript.
 This work has been supported by a research grant from DFG Research Training Group 1100 at Ulm University.